-Opportunity lies before us to expand access to satisfying, well-paying careers in construction for women, minorities, veterans, students, non-graduates and people seeking new careers, re-entry to the workforce or a second chance.
+Opportunity lies before us to expand access to satisfying, well-paying careers in construction for women, minorities, veterans, students, non-graduates and people seeking new careers, re-entry into the workforce or a second chance.

 We look forward to developing the next generation of safe, skilled and productive workers we need to build America.

 Visit www.abchouston.org for more information on training opportunities.
-Share your construction pictures with #ABCBuildsCareers and be featured on our website.
+Share your construction pictures with #ABCBuildsCareers to be featured on our website.

 Associated Builders and Contractors (ABC) is a national construction industry trade association representing more than 21,000 members nationwide.
 Locally, ABC Greater Houston was founded in 1969, and today serves several hundred commercial and industrial contractors, suppliers and construction associates in the Greater Houston area.
 Associated Builders and Contractors of Greater Houston represents the interests of merit shop contractors and its employees in the policy-making process of the government, protects and enhances the free enterprise system within the construction industry, and provides educational, marketing, and informational programs for the benefit of members and their employees.